How does this company make money?

 What does this company depend on?

-The platform depends on SWIFT network connectivity for cross-border payment messaging, Federal Reserve payment systems access for USD clearing, active local banking licenses across 95 or more jurisdictions for regulatory compliance, correspondent banking relationships with local institutions for payment settlement, and U.S. Office of Foreign Assets Control sanctions compliance infrastructure.
+Citi cannot operate without SWIFT network connectivity to carry cross-border payment messages, Federal Reserve payment systems access to clear USD transactions, active banking licences in each of the 95+ jurisdictions where it settles payments, correspondent banking relationships with local institutions in those markets, and the compliance infrastructure needed to satisfy U.S. Office of Foreign Assets Control sanctions rules.

 Who depends on this company?

-Multinational corporations lose real-time cash visibility and payment execution across their emerging market subsidiaries if the Treasury and Trade Solutions platform fails.
-Emerging market central banks lose primary dealer relationships for government bond auctions and the capacity to intervene in foreign exchange markets.
-Global trade finance volumes contract as letters of credit and documentary collections become unavailable in key corridors.
+Multinational corporations lose real-time visibility into cash held across their emerging-market subsidiaries and lose the ability to execute payments there if Citi's Treasury and Trade Solutions platform fails.
+Emerging-market central banks lose a primary dealer for government bond auctions and a counterparty for foreign exchange intervention.
+Global trade more broadly contracts because letters of credit and documentary collections — the instruments that let exporters and importers trust each other across borders — become unavailable in the corridors Citi serves.

 How does this company scale?